Sahilarneja/Grocery-Store-Backend/README.md

 Usage:<br>
 -Admins can perform CRUD operations on products and categories.<br>
 -Users can view products, add to the cart, and place orders.<br>
-- User and admin registration and authentication using JWT for enhanced security.<br>
+-User and admin registration and authentication using JWT for enhanced security.<br>